One more chance: Innovative in-home drug rehab program offers hope

 Emily was admitted to Arms Acers rehab facility in upstate New York for a six-day detox, followed by an 89-day stay at Newport Academy, a Bethlehem, Connecticut, treatment center that specializes in teen addiction.

-But Emily, like so many other addicts, was nervous about life after rehab, where she would no longer be sheltered from triggers like drug-using ‘friends’ or parties.
+But Emily, like so many other addicts, was apprehensive about returning home and life after rehab in general, where she would no longer be sheltered from triggers like drug-using ‘friends’ or parties.
 That’s when she turned to Aware.

 Aware Recovery Care is a yearlong, Connecticut-based in-home rehabilitation program that provides patients with around-the-clock treatment, including a nurse coach, addiction psychiatrist, primary care doctor, family therapist, case manager, peer support, and 12-step meetings — the Aware Recovery Care Collaborative Care Model.
-Opioid addicts receive medication-assisted treatment, urine screening, and GPS tracking.
+Participants receive medication-assisted treatment, urine screening, and GPS tracking, if they so choose.
+The program has recently expanded to New Hampshire.

 “Addiction doesn’t just disappear because the symptoms are under control," says Dr. Ellen Lockard Edens, assistant professor of psychiatry and associate director of the Addiction Psychiatry Residency at Yale University School of Medicine.
 "It is a chronic illness.
 So when people are prematurely discharged from their residential rehab program and return home, they go back into their old environment and start using again.”